eljef/dotfiles/README.md

 I don't use anything to manage my dotfiles.
 I'm simple and uncultured.
 I use a Makefile to install them.
 You can too with `make install`.

+Installing will overwrite any current dotfiles you have.
+Make sure to backup anything important.

 ## scripts

 I've also included some scripts that I use for setting up systems and keeping